vistalab-technion/cs236781/_assignments/10-final-project.md

 ## Report structure and evaluation

-The following list details what your project report should contain and it's impact on the grade.
+The following list details what your project report should contain and its impact on the grade.

 0. Abstract (10%).
 Summarize your work.
 Briefly introduce the problem, the